Uprising5034/Advent-of-Code/README.md

-# JavaScript - Advent of Code && puzzleData grabber
+# Advent of Code puzzleData grabber

-Quick and dirty script grab puzzle data from Advent of Code.
+Quick and dirty script grab puzzle data from Advent of Code using NodeJS.

 The script outputs files in the following structure: